rgyani/graph-traversal/README.md

     return dist[], prev[]

 ```
-Say we want to find the Mininum Distance btetween points 0 to 4
+Say we want to find the Mininum Distance between points A to D
 ![img](images/djikstra.png)

 Dijkstra's algorithm adds nodes to the queue in the same order as Breadth-First-Search (BFS) does: when a node is tested its immediate neighbors are added to the queue.